worpet-bildet/blog/README.md

 ```

 ## Export

-You can export your %blog with `:blog|export %.y` in the dojo.
-This will create a folder inside your blog desk called `/export`.
-You can pass `%.n` instead if you don't want the css to appended to the exporte HTML.
+If you want to move your blog to another Urbit, run `:blog|export %.y`.
+If you want to serve your blog from a normal server, run `:blog|export %.n`.
+The file format for each of these cases is slightly different.

-To see it, ensure you have mounted the blog desk with `|mount %blog`.
+To see it, ensure you have mounted the blog desk with `|mount %blog`, and it will appear in unix.

 ## Import